Blinkinlabs/PatternPaint/README.md

 ## Update the appcast files

 PatternPaint uses Sparkle and WinSparkle to notify PatternPaint users of new releases, and allow them to upgrade automatically.
 PattternPaint installs regularly check for updates by querying an XML file on the Blinkinlabs server.
-There are two files, one for OS X releases and one for Windows releases.
+There are two files, one for macOS releases and one for Windows releases.

 TODO: Script to autmate this procedure